openhie/facility-recon/packaging/ansible/README.md

 ## Standalone

-For now, the GUI must be built with the knowledge of the IP address of the backend server it is meant to run on or on a bare server to use localhost.
+> Note that the GUI must be built with the knowledge of the IP address of the backend server it is meant to run on.
 This is because the GUI has a node process-set enviroment variable.
-Static sites cannot interpret dynamic variables and only a node process can interpret the process.env.BACKEND_VAR at runtime.
-So, the backend must be statically built with the GUI, it is not detected at runtime.
+Static sites cannot interpret dynamic variables and only a node process can interpret the process.env.BACKEND_SERVER at runtime.
+So, the GUI must be statically built with the backend IP or domain, it is not detected at runtime.
+The static IP address of the host is replaced in the 10 files that reference the backend.

 To run the GUI in standalone mode (not through DHIS2):
 ```